emclaniyi/Gaussian-Binomial-Distribution/README.md

 # Gaussian-Binomial-Distribution

 # my_gnb_distributions
-gnb_distributions is a python library for finding the gaussian and binomail distribution of a dataset.
+gnb_distributions is a python library for finding the gaussian and binomial distribution of a dataset.

 ## installation
 use the package manager [pip] to install gnb_distribution